TomBric/stratux-radar-display/README.md

 ### Bluetooth devices

    stratux-radar-display will automatically connect the your headset if their bluetooth is switched on.
+Please keep in mind that the bluetooth drivers on some pi-s have  bugs.
+Sometimes pairing is not performed properly.

-   But once you need to do the pairing of a new bluetooth device.
+   First, once you need to do the pairing of a new bluetooth device.

    There are two options for pairing: